Geisel School of Medicine Financial Aid Policy

 Financial Aid Packages

 Financial aid packages consist of loans and, where financial need exists, a Geisel School of Medicine scholarship.
 The first portion of financial need is met with a base loan, which is composed of federal unsubsidized loan or, for those not eligible for federal funds, Geisel loan funds.
-During the 2018-2019 academic year, the base loan totals $42,700.
+The base loan totals $42,700.
 Geisel School of Medicine scholarship is awarded when the financial need exceeds the base loan.

 Students will find that we do not award to full cost of attendance, but rather will apply additional loans to an award after meeting with each student to determine their specific financial needs for the academic year.
 In this way we help limit the amount of accruing interest on a student’s loan debt and assure that each student’s budget meets their unique needs.

 The financial aid packages of married students are arranged in such a way that the net earnings of the spouse may help to reduce the loan obligation of the student.
 The spouse's income, less taxes and child care allowance, where applicable, is considered a resource in determining the overall size of the loan portion of the financial aid package.
 Scholarship eligibility for married students is determined as if the student were single.